 By eliminating the use of a physical connector or cable, wireless charging provides a number of advantages including, efficiency, cost and safety.

-From smartphones and small electronic devices to mission critical equipment, wireless charging maintains safe, reliable transfer of power to ensure all forms of device and equipment are always charged and ready to go.
+From smartphones and small electronic devices to mission critical equipment, wireless power maintains safe, reliable transfer of power to ensure all forms of device and equipment are always charged and ready to go.